TLDR; You can simply upload your videos on Google Drive or OneDrive and share them. But you won't get a YouTube-like playback experience.

 Securely Sharing Through VIDIZMO

-VIDIZMO is an enterprise video content management system that can allow you to share videos securely online.
+VIDIZMO is an enterprise video asset management system that can allow you to share videos securely online.
 The advantages of using VIDIZMO are as follows:

-- The video sharing process is easy and convenient, where you can bulk upload videos and share them through links or email, with password protection.
+- The video-sharing process is easy and convenient, where you can bulk upload videos and share them through links or email, with password protection.
+Unlike most platforms, here you can generate multiple links and send different ones to different people.

 - No need to worry about file sizes and formats.
 The VIDIZMO player is optimized for playback, and creates multiple file formats (an option to choose up to 40 formats) to ensure optimized playback on multiple devices under varying bandwidth conditions.
-This is done by using technologies such as compression, CDN, and delivery using HLS and MPEG-DASH.
+This is done by using technologies such as compression, CDN for caching, and delivery using HLS and MPEG-DASH.

 - VIDIZMO provides you with the option to restrict downloading or embedding for a video at the users’ end, and these videos are shared in end-to-end encrypted formats with optional DRM support.
 Content is encrypted in VIDIZMO using FIPS 140-2 standards.

 - VIDIZMO allows you to choose your cloud provider and data center location, or store videos on-premises.
-You can make use of high-end security an compliances provided by Azure and AWS, which includes robust on-rest data encryption.
+You can make use of high-end security and compliances provided by Azure and AWS, which include robust on-rest data encryption.
+Learn more about security in VIDIZMO.

 - Within video sharing, VIDIZMO offers rich sharing options where you can decide with whom you want to share, the time period between which they can view, and the number of views allowed.

-- You can also assign licenses to users with whom you constantly share videos, and as viewers within a YouTube-like portal, they can readily view videos that are assigned to them and no more.
+- You can also create a private video library, assign licenses to users with whom you constantly share videos, and as viewers within a YouTube-like portal, they can readily view videos that are assigned to them and no more.

 - You can also change the video (re-upload a different version) even after a link has been shared ahead.